Space Force Becomes Reality As New Military Branch

 The president continued, “I’m here by directing the Department of Defense and Pentagon to immediately begin the process necessary to establish a space force as the sixth branch of the armed forces.”

-The president then made the announcement official, before signing the Space Policy Directive-3, which updates the United States’ tracking of objects in space in an effort to make space traffic more efficient and minimize space debris.
+Joined in June by legendary astronauts: Apollo missions astronauts Jack Schmitt and Buzz Aldrin, and Eileen Collins, the first woman to command a Space Shuttle, the president signed the Space Policy Directive-3, which updates the United States’ tracking of objects in space in an effort to make space traffic more efficient and minimize space debris.

 The task of carrying out the creation of the Space Force as a new military branch was given to General Joseph Dunford, Chairman of the Joint Chiefs of Staff.